HackerN64/F3DEX3/README.md

 tris in size because a third tri can't fit.
 So, their size has been reduced to two tris, saving a substantial amount of DMEM.

+### Obscure semantic differences from F3DEX2 that should never matter in practice

+- `SPLoadUcode*` will corrupt RSP texture state previously set with `SPTexture`.
+  After returning from the other microcode but before drawing anything else, you must execute `SPTexture` again.
+- Changing fog settings--i.e. enabling or disabling `G_FOG` in the geometry mode or executing `SPFogFactor` or `SPFogPosition`--between loading verts and drawing tris with those verts will lead to incorrect fog values for those tris.

 ## Credits

 F3DEX3 modifications from F3DEX2 are by Sauraen and are dedicated to the public